 The telescope is now aligned.
 From this point on you enter what you want to see in the handset and Autostar will turn the telescope to find it.
 Usually, it will be accurate enough to get the star, planet, nebula, globular cluster, galaxy, or whatever it is you entered into the handset, into the field of view of your low power eyepiece.

 Once found you can use the arrow keys to make the minor adjustments needed to get that target perfectly centered in the field of view.
 At this point, the Autostar or Audiostar system will track that target as it moves through the sky.

 As a matter of personal experience, I have set my ETX scope on Jupiter, gone into the house to get a drink, and when I came back outside, Jupiter was still in the eyepiece.
 If this were a manual scope, Jupiter will have moved out of the field of view and I would have to go find it again.

 Having a telescope find things for you is great, and having it track them is even better.
 But where this really shines is where there is a lot of light pollution.
 The Autostar system can point you at targets in parts of your sky where there are no stars because of light pollution.
 So, in my opinion, the more light pollution you face the more valuable the Autostar system can be.

 Electronically Enhanced Astronomy

-This emerging area of astronomy, abbreviated as EAA, that uses a video camera to replace the eyepiece.
+This emerging area of astronomy, abbreviated as EAA, uses a video camera to replace the eyepiece.
 The camera sends the signal to a computer that captures the information.
 Over time it accumulates light, through a process called stacking.
-The result is similar to but not exactly like long exposure astrophotography.
+The result is similar to but not exactly like long-exposure astrophotography.
 With the Autostar system’s ability to track an object you can use this EAA approach to enter the world of astroimaging.